-5. ISO 22000: 2018 REQUIREMENTS
+6.1 ISO 22000:2018 GUIDANCE

-Reference to Standard Title of Chapter Aspects to consider ISO 22000:2018, 4.1 Understanding the organization and its context Even if tank cleaning is not ordered by the certified organization, the tank is in direct contact with the product and the impact on food safety must be considered.
-Cleaning Station is part of the "Farm to Fork" chain and therefore relevant legislation is applicable.
-ISO 22000:2018, 6.1 Actions to address risks and opportunities - Take the cleaning of food transport tank units into consideration as appropriate.
+Reference to Standard Title of Chapter Aspects to consider ISO 22000:2018, 4.1 Understanding the organization and its context Even if the certified organization does not order tank cleaning, the tank is in direct contact with the product, and the impact on food safety must be considered.
+Cleaning Station is part of the "Farm to Fork" chain, and therefore, relevant legislation is applicable.